Jerry Colangelo: Other interests

-Colangelo purchased the bankrupt Wigwam Resort in Litchfield Park, Arizona.
+Colangelo's investment group, JDM Partners, purchased the bankrupt Wigwam Resort in Litchfield Park, Arizona in 2008.

-In 2011, Jerry Colangelo assisted in creating Grand Canyon University's Colangelo School of Sports Business and served as an advisor.
-On September 25, 2014, Grand Canyon University announced their college of business would be renamed Colangelo College of Business.
+In 2011, Colangelo assisted in creating Grand Canyon University's Colangelo School of Sports Business and served as an advisor.
+On September 25, 2014, the university announced their college of business would be renamed Colangelo College of Business.

 Awards

 Colangelo has been named the NBA's Executive of the Year four times (1976, 1981, 1989, 1993).
 He is an honorary member of the Marchegiana Society of his hometown, Chicago Heights, Illinois.
 A street in that city bears his name.

 In 1994, Colangelo received the Golden Plate Award of the American Academy of Achievement.

-On May 9, 2002, Colangelo was awarded an honorary degree from Arizona State University.
+On May 9, 2002, Colangelo received an honorary degree from Arizona State University.

 On April 4, 2004, Colangelo was elected to the Naismith Basketball Hall of Fame.

 On November 4, 2007, Colangelo was inducted into the Phoenix Suns Ring of Honor at the halftime of a Suns game against the Cleveland Cavaliers.

 He is the National Leadership Director of the National Italian American Sports Hall of Fame and is also a Hall of Fame inductee.
 It is located in the Colangelo Building on Taylor Street in Little Italy, Chicago.

-On Friday, October 21st, 2016, Colangelo was honored by Phoenix Rotary 100, Arizona's first Rotary Club, the prestigious John D. Driggs Outstanding Career Achievement and Community Service Award.
+On Friday, October 21, 2016, Colangelo was honored by Phoenix Rotary 100, Arizona's first Rotary Club, the prestigious John D. Driggs Outstanding Career Achievement and Community Service Award.

 On Saturday, May 18, 2019, The Lincoln Academy of Illinois granted Colangelo the Order of Lincoln award, the highest honor bestowed by the State of Illinois.